 Being in the right place is very powerful.
 When you’re in the right place — for you — the doing part follows naturally from it.
 You don’t have to push yourself to take action or fight against procrastination.
 When you’re in the right place of beingness, life automatically supports you.

-Don’t be fooled by the seemingly linear nature of the course, however.
-It’s a lot more than a step by step process.
-I found that several points really stuck with me, such as Brad’s coffee mug analogy, and got me thinking in new directions about other parts of my life such as my goals, projects, and actions.
+Brad’s work got me thinking in new directions about other parts of my life such as my goals, projects, and actions.
 I started thinking less about to-dos and more about “Where do I want to be right now?”
 Once I figured that out, I discovered to my delight that the right actions flowed rather easily from there.